 All students must meet the Requirements for the Accelerated Master's Degree Programs

-This accelerated master’s degree program (AMP) is designed to offer select UVM undergraduate science majors the opportunity to obtain both their bachelor’s degree and a master’s degree in Pharmacology in a total of five years of study.
-Students may choose to complete either a thesis-based or non-thesis AMP.
-The objective of Department of Pharmacology Master’s Program is to provide a broad knowledge base of pharmacological concepts, preparing students for careers in pharmaceutical, biotechnology and related industries; or to increase their competitiveness to pursue additional graduate degrees.
+The objective of the Department of Pharmacology Master's Programs is to provide a broad knowledge base of pharmacological concepts, preparing students for careers in pharmaceutical, biotechnology and related industries or to increase their competitiveness to pursue additional graduate or professional degrees.
 Research interests in the Department of Pharmacology are diverse, with special emphasis on cardiovascular and cerebrovascular pharmacology, physiology, neurovascular coupling, signal transduction, and medicinal chemistry/cancer chemotherapy.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science